 Seeking Alpha is the most read investment site on the web.
-Dale Roberts writes on Asset Allocation, Dividend Strategies and Retirement.
+Dale Roberts writes on Asset Allocation, Indexing and index-skimming, Dividend Strategies and Retirement.
+He has over 9000 followers.

 The More ‘Complete’ US and International Stock and REIT Growth Portfolio.